-This page describes hyperparameter tuning, which is the automated model enhancer provided by Cloud Machine Learning Engine.
+This page describes the concepts involved in hyperparameter tuning, which is the automated model enhancer provided by AI Platform.
 Hyperparameter tuning takes advantage of the processing infrastructure of Google Cloud Platform to test different hyperparameter configurations when training your model.
 It can give you optimized values for hyperparameters, which maximizes your model's predictive accuracy.

 What's a hyperparameter?

-If you're new to machine learning, you may have never encountered the term hyperparameters before.
-Your trainer handles three categories of data as it trains your model:
+Your training application handles three categories of data as it trains your model:

 Your model's parameters are the variables that your chosen machine learning technique uses to adjust to your data.
 For example, a deep neural network (DNN) is composed of processing nodes (neurons), each with an operation performed on data as it travels through the network.
 When your DNN is trained, each node has a weight value that tells your model how much impact it has on the final prediction.
 Those weights are an example of your model's parameters.
 In many ways, your model's parameters are the model—they are what distinguishes your particular model from other models of the same type working on similar data.

-If model parameters are variables that get adjusted by training with existing data, your hyperparameters are the variables about the training process itself.
-For example, part of setting up a deep neural network is deciding how many "hidden" layers of nodes to use between the input layer and the output layer, as well as how many nodes each layer should use.
-These variables are not directly related to the training data at all.
+Your hyperparameters are the variables that govern the training process itself.
+For example, part of setting up a deep neural network is deciding how many hidden layers of nodes to use between the input layer and the output layer, and how many nodes each layer should use.
+These variables are not directly related to the training data.
 They are configuration variables.
-Another difference is that parameters change during a training job, while the hyperparameters are usually constant during a job.
+Note that parameters change during a training job, while hyperparameters are usually constant during a job.

-Without an automated technology like Cloud ML Engine hyperparameter tuning, you need to make manual adjustments to the hyperparameters over the course of many training runs to arrive at the optimal values.
+Without an automated technology like AI Platform hyperparameter tuning, you need to make manual adjustments to the hyperparameters over the course of many training runs to arrive at the optimal values.
 Hyperparameter tuning makes the process of determining the best hyperparameter settings easier and less tedious.

 Hyperparameter tuning works by running multiple trials in a single training job.
-Each trial is a complete execution of your training application with values for your chosen hyperparameters set within limits you specify.
-The Cloud ML Engine training service keeps track of the results of each trial and makes adjustments for subsequent trials.
+Each trial is a complete execution of your training application with values for your chosen hyperparameters, set within limits you specify.
+The AI Platform training service keeps track of the results of each trial and makes adjustments for subsequent trials.
 When the job is finished, you can get a summary of all the trials along with the most effective configuration of values according to the criteria you specify.

-Hyperparameter tuning requires more explicit communication between the Cloud ML Engine training service and your training application.
-You define all the information that your model needs in your training application.
-The best way to think about this interaction is that you define the hyperparameters (variables) that you want to adjust and you define a target value.
+Hyperparameter tuning requires explicit communication between the AI Platform training service and your training application.
+Your training application defines all the information that your model needs.
+You must define the hyperparameters (variables) that you want to adjust, and a target value for each hyperparameter.

-To learn more about how Bayesian optimization is used for hyperparameter tuning in Cloud ML Engine, read the August 2017 Google Cloud Big Data and Machine Learning Blog post named Hyperparameter Tuning in Cloud Machine Learning Engine using Bayesian Optimization.
+To learn how AI Platform uses Bayesian optimization for hyperparameter tuning, read the blog post named Hyperparameter Tuning in Cloud Machine Learning Engine using Bayesian Optimization.

-object you use in your job request to match your chosen name.
+HyperparameterSpec object in your job request to match your chosen name.

-You may notice that there are no instructions in this documentation for passing your hyperparameter metric to the Cloud ML Engine training service.
-That's because the service automatically monitors TensorFlow summary events generated by your trainer and retrieves the metric.
+You may notice that there are no instructions in this documentation for passing your hyperparameter metric to the AI Platform training service.
+That's because the service monitors TensorFlow summary events generated by your training application and retrieves the metric.

 The flow of hyperparameter values

-Without hyperparameter tuning, you can set your hyperparameters by whatever means you like in your trainer.
-You might configure them according to command-line arguments to your main application module, or feed them to your application in a configuration file, for example.
-When you use hyperparameter tuning, you must set the values of the hyperparameters that you're using for tuning with a specific procedure:
+Without hyperparameter tuning, you can set your hyperparameters by whatever means you like in your training application.
+For example, you can configure the hyperparameters by passing command-line arguments to your main application module, or feed them to your application in a configuration file.

-Define a command-line argument for your main trainer module for each tuned hyperparameter.
+Define a command-line argument in your main training module for each tuned hyperparameter.

-Use the value passed for those arguments to set the corresponding hyperparameter in your trainer's TensorFlow code.
+Use the value passed in those arguments to set the corresponding hyperparameter in your application's TensorFlow code.